netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <details>
        <summary>NS_IP</summary>

-         This variable is a must for the Citrix ingress controller to configure the Netscaler appliance.
+         This variable is a must for the Netscaler ingress controller to configure the Netscaler appliance.
 Provide,
          ```
             NSIP for standalone Netscaler
             SNIP for HA (Management access has to be enabled)